kvirc/kvirc-themes/README.md

 The themes should be in a **UNPACKED** form, the directories that KVIrc produces by a simple *Save Theme* operation.

-[Fork this repository] and submit your theme via [Pull request}(https://help.github.com/articles/using-pull-requests/).
+[Fork this repository](https://github.com/kvirc/kvirc-themes/for/) and submit your theme(s) via a [pull request](https://help.github.com/articles/using-pull-requests/).

 ### Licensing